loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

     2 bytes here for a 4 byte integer, as 4 is of course divisible by 2.
     The reason this is done is to both to simpilfy the compilation process, and to simplify the needed code for any given pop and push.

     Notice here that we are also padding after the 4 byte integer.
-    #text(green)[A pop/push]
-    #text(red)[
-      If a pop/push can assume that the stack pointer is already properly aligned then no extra calculations nor instructions are needed, and thus we always pad to an address space of 8.
-    ]
+    A pop/push should always be able to expect that it is currently aligned, and this is done to minimize the amount of instructions needed when interacting with the stack.
+If a function is called through FFI for instance, it has no way of knowing if the stack pointer is currently aligned unless it does some arithetics to calculate this, which would be a waste of computation time.
+For this reason, all pushes pad to make sure that the next stack location is in an address divisible by 8 (would be 4 on a 32-bit platform).

     The reason padding is needed is because most, if not all, computer architectures assume that memory is stored in an aligned way.
 If a value consists of 8 bytes, it needs to be stored on an address divisible by 8, if its 4 bytes, the address needs